PaddlePaddle/PaddleSpeech/docs/source/asr/PPASR.md

 <a name="32"></a>
 ## 3.2 Training
-The reference script for model training is stored in [examples](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples) and stored according to "examples/dataset/model".
+The referenced script for model training is stored in [examples](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples) and stored according to "examples/dataset/model".
 The dataset mainly supports aishell and librispeech.
 The model supports deepspeech2 and u2(conformer/transformer).
 The specific steps of executing the script are recorded in `run.sh`.

-For more information, you can refer to: [asr1](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/aishell/asr1)
+For more information, you can refer to [asr1](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/aishell/asr1)

 <a name="33"></a>
 ## 3.3 Inference

-PP-ASR supports use `paddlespeech asr --model xxx --input xxx.wav` to use pre-trained model to do model inference after install `paddlespeech` by `pip install paddlespeech`.
+PP-ASR supports use `paddlespeech asr --model xxx --input xxx.wav` to use the pre-trained model to do model inference after install `paddlespeech` by `pip install paddlespeech`.

 Specific supported functions include:

 - Prediction of single audio
-- Use pipe to predict multiple audio
+- Use the pipe to predict multiple audio
 - Support RTF calculation

 For specific usage, please refer to: [speech_recognition](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/demos/speech_recognition/README_cn.md)